SinfonIAUniandes/ros2_3ds_interface/docs/architecture/ros-integration.md

 ## Current Boundary

-The project currently provides one publisher and subscriber for chatter, a best-effort `sensor_msgs/msg/Imu` publisher, and an `example_interfaces/srv/AddTwoInts` server.
-Actions, parameters, lifecycle nodes, service clients, and the full `rcl` API are outside the implemented runtime.
+The project currently provides one publisher and subscriber for chatter, a best-effort `sensor_msgs/msg/Imu` publisher, a `sensor_msgs/msg/CompressedImage` and `sensor_msgs/msg/CameraInfo` publisher, and an `example_interfaces/srv/AddTwoInts` server.
+Actions, parameters, lifecycle nodes, service clients, raw uncompressed images, and the full `rcl` API are outside the implemented runtime.